The-Foreigners/The-Foreigners.github.io/objectives.md

 permalink: /objectives/
 ---
 - Trim loose ends before departing Phandalin.
-  - Pay for Gundrand's provisions, acquire a satchel.
+  - Pay for Gundrand's provisions.
   - Can Sildar question Vyerith?
     - Why was he trying to lure us to Thundertree?
     - What defenses should we expect at Wave Echo Cave?